amperser/proselint/README.md

 text.md:0:10: wallace.uncomparables Comparison of an uncomparable: 'unique' can not be compared.
 ```

-The command-line utility can also print the list of suggestions in JSON using the `--json` flag.
+The command-line utility can also print suggestions in JSON using the `--json` flag.
 In this case, the output is considerably richer:

 ```javascript
 {